Digital rectal examDRE

 In men, the test can be used to check the size of the prostate and to look for abnormal bumps or other changes of the prostate gland.

-A digital rectal exam is also done to collect stool for testing for fecal occult (hidden) blood as part of screening for colorectal cancer.
+A digital rectal exam may be done to collect stool for testing for fecal occult (hidden) blood as part of screening for cancer of the rectum or colon.

-A normal finding means the doctor did not detect any problem during the exam.
-However, this test does not completely rule out all possible problems.
+A normal finding means the provider did not detect any problem during the exam.
+However, this test does not rule out all problems.

 What Abnormal Results Mean